Estradiol valerate

 Estradiol valerate (EV), sold for use by mouth under the brand name Progynova and for use by injection under the brand names Delestrogen and Progynon Depot among others, is an estrogen medication.
 It is used in hormone therapy for menopausal symptoms and low estrogen levels, hormone therapy for transgender people, and in hormonal birth control.
 It is also used in the treatment of prostate cancer.
-The medication is taken by mouth or by injection into muscle or fat once every 1 to 4 weeks.
+The medication is taken by mouth 1 to 2 times a day or by injection into muscle or fat once every 4 to 7 days.